 Similarly, amusement parks can be held liable for injuries received by guests due to ride malfunctions, lack of safety features at attractions, and other accidents.
 Sacramento is home to several amusement parks and water parks, including the nearby Six Flags Discovery Kingdom.

-If you live in Northern California or were visiting the Sacramento area and got hurt at one of the local theme parks, call 916-800-6090 for a free review of your case with REA Law.
+If you live in or were visiting California and got hurt at one of the local theme parks, call 916-800-6090 for a free review of your case with REA Law.

 It’s important to act quickly any time you are injured by an outside cause.
 In the case of a dangerous property injury, the people responsible may try to fix poor conditions or remove crucial evidence before you can preserve it.